dexma/styx-api-gateway/readme.md

 ![alt tag](/misc/grizzly-adapter.png)

-Run pipelines in an http server is only provide a traduction/mapper :
+It is so simple, running pipelines in an http servers is a mapping between:

     http server request implementation -> styx request
 And: